widged/gb-elm-language/en/intro/03-static type.md

 4.3 : Float
 ```

+Both `2` and `2.3` as identified as numbers.
+The answer is given as Float.

 ## Type annotations

+Though it is not mandatory, it is best practice to add type annotations to make the typing more clear.

+Type annotations specify how many arguments a function takes, what their types are, what order to pass them, and what the return type is. (adapted from [elm-for-js](https://github.com/elm-guides/elm-for-js/blob/master/How%20to%20Read%20a%20Type%20Annotation.md))

-However, it is best practice to always add type annotations.
+Though it is not mandatory, it is best practice to always add type annotations.
 Type annotations improve code by helping you think about what the function should be doing, and serve as compiler-verified documentation.
-(You know how an out-of-date comment is worse than no comment at all?
-Well, type annotations never get out of date.)
-In addition, if you ever want to publish a third-party library, you will need type annotations.
+They provide clear documentation as to the function's return type, the number of arguments, the types of arguments, or errors it may pass.

 (source: [elm-for-js](https://github.com/elm-guides/elm-for-js/blob/master/How%20to%20Read%20a%20Type%20Annotation.md))